vlouf/dealias/README.md

 # References:

-A paper describing UNRAVEL and its performances is currently under review in the Journal of Atmospheric and Oceanic Technology.
+A paper describing UNRAVEL and its performances is being published in the Journal of Atmospheric and Oceanic Technology (JTECH-D-19-0020).